mRayson-git/javaBookingApplication/README.md

 # javaBookingApplication
-Java Project for school simulating a booking application for different rooms based on hour block intervals.
+Java Project simulating a booking application for different rooms based on hour block intervals.